partiql/partiql-lang-kotlin/test/partiql-tests-runner/README.md

 This package checks whether the conformance tests (in [partiql-tests](https://github.com/partiql/partiql-tests)) run using the `partiql-lang-kotlin` implementation return the correct result.

-This package will allow us to:
+This package enables:
-1. verify conformance tests are defined correctly (e.g. verify evaluation environment is not missing a table)
+1. Verifying conformance tests are defined correctly (e.g. verify evaluation environment is not missing a table)
-2. identify areas in the Kotlin implementation that diverge from the PartiQL specification
+2. Identifying areas in the Kotlin implementation that diverge from the [PartiQL Specification](https://partiql.org/assets/PartiQL-Specification.pdf)

 Eventually, the Kotlin test runner should replace the `pts` and `testscript` Gradle subprojects along with some other tests in `lang` that were ported to `partiql-tests`